 The greatest mysteries of history unveiled

 SECRETS OF HISTORY sheds light on some of the unsolved mysteries of the past through interviews of historians, archives and re-enactments.

-This series unveils the great mysteries of the past through the evocation of exceptional destinies, known or unknown.
+This series unveils the great mysteries of the past by evoking exceptional destinies, known or unknown.

 Each episode retraces the life of an emblematic historical character and highlights remarkable heritage sites.